 - Grateful that Jesus is preparing a place for you in Heaven so you can spend eternity with Him.

 - Thrilled that Jesus rose from the dead and sits next to God the Father interceding for you.

 - And so on.

-Without the “helmet of salvation,” you cannot do the following:
+With the “helmet of salvation” on, you can do the following:

-You will not have peace and life or bear the fruit of the Spirit.
+You walk by the Spirit and bear the fruit of the Spirit.
 With the helmet of salvation on, the Holy Spirit can guide your thoughts that support spiritual life and peace.
 Romans 8:6 states, “For to set the mind on the flesh is death, but to set the mind on the Spirit is life and peace.”
 When we walk by the Spirit, we will display the fruit of the Spirit of love, joy, peace, kindness, patience, goodness, gentleness, faithfulness, and self-control (Galatians 5:22-23).

-Put on your helmet of salvation to not sin.
+Put on your helmet of salvation to safeguard your mind.

 When I submit my concerns and conflicts to God, I can take offending thoughts captive, forgive, and not let the offense produce the fleshly desire to be angry and unkind.
 When I yield to the Spirit’s control and forgive offenses, I can be humble and patient.
 For example, someone was throwing trash in my yard when they drove past.
 Not just a little garbage, a lot.
 I suspected who it was through the process of elimination.
 I became offended, and I wanted to get them in trouble.
 Wait a minute, capture wrong thoughts.
 In prayer, I took my upsetting thoughts captive and put them off, and then I gave my frustration to God.
 The day I submitted my frustration to the Lord about the trash, someone had cleaned up the garbage in my yard when I was at work, and no one threw trash in my yard after that.